FacetBaths/stock_man/WORKFLOW_DISCIPLINE.md

 - ❌ **NEVER** change working backend code because frontend "expects" different data
 - ❌ **NEVER** work on backend files when task is frontend-focused

-If you read this document sign the next response with a `I'm a smart worker` at the end.

 ## ✅ **SUCCESS INDICATORS:**